vckyou/Reforestation/README.md

-## When does a joke become a dad joke?
-When it becomes apparent.
+## What did the fish say when it swam into a wall?
+Damn!